 The Gillings School of Global Public Health is committed to the diversity of our students, faculty and staff and the reduction of health disparities in the world around us.

-In the spirit of this commitment, faculty, staff and students throughout the School seek to foster an environment that attracts a diverse group of top-notch students and helps them to thrive.
+In the spirit of this commitment, faculty, staff and students throughout the School seek to foster an inclusive environment that allows students to thrive as public health practitioners and researchers in the communities they serve.

-For more information about how we cultivate a diverse and inclusive environment to better prepare our students for the diverse world that awaits them, visit the Diversity and Inclusion pages.
+For more information about how we cultivate an inclusive environment to better prepare our students for the diverse world that awaits them, visit our Inclusive Excellence pages.

-On behalf of the Gillings School, our staff engages in activities and services to attract qualified students with diverse backgrounds, including under-represented minority and international students.
+On behalf of the Gillings School, our staff engages in activities and services to attract students with diverse and nuanced experiences.

-We create and support presentations, events and other activities to encourage the public health interests of students and professionals at all levels of education and experience, including events and activities that reach:
+We facilitate presentations, events and other activities to encourage the public health interests of community members at all levels of education and experience.
+This includes but is not limited to the following populations:

 - Elementary, middle and high school students;